Go to main content

 Risks and Penalties for Non-Compliance

-• Data leaks (cyberattacks, human error)
+• Data breaches (cyberattack, human error)

-• Unauthorized access to salary information
+• Unauthorized access to compensation information

-• Excessive data retention without legal justification
+• Excessive retention of data without legal justification

 • Transfer of data outside the EU without adequate safeguards